Published:

 Setup time | < 30 min. | < 30 min. (install app) | 1–3 days (order device) |

-Ideal for | Small events, few transactions, donations | Medium events, 1–3 stations | Large events, high throughput |
+Ideal for | Small events, few transactions, donations | Medium events, 1–3 stations | Large festivals, high throughput |

-Internet requirement | Visitor needs mobile network | Helper needs mobile network | 4G SIM in device or Bluetooth |
+Internet requirement | visitor needs mobile network | Helper needs mobile network | 4G SIM in active device or Bluetooth |

-TWINT directly possible | Yes (on payment page) | Yes (depending on provider) | No (only cards + NFC wallets) |
+TWINT directly possible | Yes (on payment page) | Yes (depending on provider) | No (cards + NFC wallets only) |

-Practical example | Donation box at scout camp | Drink stall football tournament | Food and drink stall village festival |
+Practical example | Donation box at scout camp | Drinks stand football tournament | Catering village festival |

 Cost factor | QR code | Tap to Pay | Card terminal |